By Kaitlyn Ersek on Nov 17, 2020 2:11:30 PM

 7. Soils are homes for many other organisms like insects that lay and hatch eggs in the soil.

-9. Healthy soils help protect the plant from climate change.
-According to Columbia University’s Earth Institute, “soils remove about 25 percent of the world’s fossil fuel emissions each year.
+9. Healthy soils help protect the planet from climate change.
+According to Columbia University’s Earth Institute, “soils remove about 25 percent of the world’s fossil fuel emissions each year."

 10. Healthy soils provide farmers with better crop yields and protect plants from stress.

 11. When it comes to human health, almost all of the antibiotics we take to help fight infection were obtained by soil microbes.